 MSc Sustainable Energy Technology

-Sustainable Energy Technology includes renewable energy sources (such as solar energy, wind energy, and energy from biomass) and technologies designed to improve energy efficiency.
-A transition to a society based Sustainable Energy is necessary to be self-sufficient, meet the growing global demand for energy, and address the threat of climate change caused by greenhouse gas emissions.
-This transition will require fundamental innovations affecting the world’s energy landscape.
+Sustainable Energy Technology (SET) includes renewable energy sources (such as solar energy, wind energy, geothermal energy, and energy from biomass) and technologies designed to improve energy efficiency and utilisation.
+A transition to a society based on sustainable energy is necessary to be self-sufficient, meet the growing global demand for energy, and address the threat of climate change caused by greenhouse gas emissions.
+This transition from fossil to sustainable energy requires fundamental changes and innovations affecting the world’s energy landscape.

-Securing a sustainable energy future implies an energy transition that will require a new generation of dedicated engineers and researchers capable of developing, optimising, and integrating sustainable energy sources including solar power, wind power, and energy from biomass.
-Because of the intermittency of these sources storage of energy is an important factor for success.
-This requires innovative batteries and research into hydrogen as an energy source.
-New technologies need to be integrated into existing power networks and market structures.
+Securing a sustainable energy future implies an energy transition that will require a new generation of dedicated engineers and researchers capable of developing, optimising, and integrating sustainable energy sources including solar energy and heat, wind energy, geothermal energy, and energy from biomass.
+Because of the intermittency of some sustainable sources, storage of electricity and heat is an important factor for success.
+This requires innovative batteries, efficient heat storage, and research into hydrogen as an energy carrier.
+New technologies need to be integrated into new and existing electricity and heat networks and market structures.
 The design of new forms of energy distribution, energy market structures, and smart grids is necessary to satisfy the energy needs of modern societies.

-Engineers in Sustainable Energy Technology have a broad knowledge of the field and can act as the system integrators of the energy transition.
-They can bring together different energy subsystems into one system.
+Engineers in Sustainable Energy Technology have a broad knowledge of the field and act as the system integrators of the energy transition.
+They bring together different energy subsystems into one system.
 Their engineering skills include renewable energy generation, distribution systems, and storage.
-In addition they can integrate systems that can manage the fluctuating energy supply and demand.
+In addition they integrate systems that match the inherent uncertain fluctuating energy supply and varying demand.
 They are also aware of the challenges of the energy market and innovation management.
-There is a lot of demand for engineers in this field, because governments and industry have ambitious plans for investments in sustainable energy.
+There is a lot of demand for engineers with these skills, because governments and industry have ambitious plans for investments in sustainable energy.